Free Press Foundation: Equipment and technology

 The main equipment and technology was installed in 1996.
-Supported by effective investment policy, equipment modernization was performed in duly time and manner by introducing advanced and world-leading technologies from Denmark, Sweden, Germany, UK, and Japan.
+Supported by effective investment policy, equipment modernization was performed in due time and manner by introducing advanced and world-leading technologies from Denmark, Sweden, Germany, UK, and Japan.
 It prints all kinds of paper products.

 Capacity

 FPF prints over 60% of the total number of national newspapers and encompasses over 70% of press sales market share of Mongolia.
 It also prints 50% of all daily newspapers in Mongolia and newspapers for all 21 provinces of Mongolia.
 Annual sales income: 2-2.5 billion MNT.